 - Your positioning is also crucial.
 The old adage that you should never turn your back to the audience is unhelpful; it’s fine to turn away if you’re directing the audience’s attention to the screen.
 However, be wary of spending too long facing in either direction and neglecting the other.

 So, what does that leave us with?
-As I said, the key is to achieve a balance, so the ideal impression to portray would sit bang in the middle of the diagram above – shown by the green circle.
+As I said, the key is to achieve a balance, so the ideal impression to portray would sit bang in the middle of the diagram above – shown by the dark purple circle.

 - You should aim for a natural, relaxed posture – engaged but not intense.